Ngianpaolo/retroroutepuzzle-service/README.md

 # API

-The API to the example app is described below.
+The API to the application is described below.

 For convenience you could import the postman export, it is located under postman_export/[retro-route-puzzle-service.postman_collection.json](postman_export/retro-route-puzzle-service.postman_collection.json) in the project root